CMSgov/bluebutton-web-server/dev-local/README.md

 If you already have some aliases, you can just add this one to the list.
 The account number and cloud access role can be obtained from the Cloudtamer dashboard.
 This is not strictly necessary, as the tooling cannot automate a `kion` call *and* then continue, as `kion` opens a new shell.
 However, it is much easier (and, for this documentation, the preferred method) to invoke

 ```
-kion f BB2-NON-PROD
+kion f bbnp
 ```

 than to navigate a menu structure.
-You may ultimately choose a shorter alias, e.g. `kion f bnp`.
+You may ultimately choose a shorter alias, e.g. `kion f bbnp`.

 ## to start